A credit card that lets you earn increased points at US gas stations and US supermarkets.

 |Foreign Transaction Fee||2.7% of the transaction value|

 |Cash Advance Fee||$5 or 3% of the cash advance amount, whichever is greater|

 |Additional Cardholder Fee||$0|

 |Minimum Age||18 years of age|

 |Welcome Offer||15,000 Membership Rewards points after you spend $1,000 on purchases in the first 3 months of opening your account|

 The Amex EveryDay® Preferred Credit Card offers bigger rewards for purchases at US gas stations and US supermarkets with its Membership Rewards points.
 Redeem these points for gift cards, event tickets and more.
 Best of all, you can use them to book flights, hotels and cruises through American Express Travel.

 The Amex EveryDay® Preferred Credit Card comes with a few sweeteners.
-You’ll earn 15,000 membership rewards points after you spend $1,000 in the first 3 months of opening your account.
-The card also has a 0% intro APR for 12 months on purchases and balance transfers, followed by an APR from 14.74% to 24.74% variable after that.
+You’ll earn 15,000 membership rewards points after you spend $1,000 on purchases in the first 3 months of opening your account.
+The card also has a 0% intro APR for 12 months on purchases and balance transfers, followed by an APR from 14.99% to 24.99% variable after that.
 Lastly, you’re rewarded for simply using your card: You’ll get 50% more points each billing cycle after using your card 30 times.

-Earn 15,000 membership rewards points after you spend $1,000 in the first 3 months of opening your account.
+Earn 15,000 membership rewards points after you spend $1,000 on purchases in the first 3 months of opening your account.